rgitrepo/kubernetes-beginner-to-pro/docs/day10/external-secret-operator-and-gcsm.md

 | `my-external-secret.yaml` | `remoteRef.key`                            | **Secret in GCP Secret Manager** (fetches the actual secret from GCP)        | N/A                                                      |

 ---

-This table organizes the exact fields from each file and shows how they are connected to other files, allowing for easier visualization and mapping.
-Let me know if you need further details!